sandra-calvo/pets-ai/Lab 1 - ML model/README.md

 <img src="/images/type-node.png" width="15%" height="15%">

+Make sure you have all the nodes connected.

 Double click on the Type node and click on **Read Values**, this will read the data set and detect the data type.
 Make sure you select COLUMN1 as the target.
 This is the value we want to predict.
 Then click Save.

 <img src="/images/type-menu.png" width="80%" height="80%">

 8. From the node palette find a node called **Auto Classifier** located under Modeling.
 Connect the Type node to the Auto Classifier.